Lee W. Kikuchi - Essay

 (Back to Lee W. Kikuchi)

-I wrote the following essay to help advanced students practice, and as a guide to any interested teachers.
+I wrote the following essay to help students preserve their music books, through proper "breaking in" and care.

 (Back to ESSAYS)